-Here are tips for eating healthy as an adult:

-• Eat breakfast every day.
-People who eat breakfast are less likely to overeat later in the day.

-• Choose whole grains more often.
-Try whole wheat breads and pastas, oatmeal, brown rice or bulgur.

-• Select a mix of colorful vegetables each day.
-Different colored vegetables provide necessary nutrients and contribute to our health.

-• Have low-fat, low-sugar snacks on hand at home, at work or on the go, to combat hunger and prevent overeating.

-• Eat three meals every day instead of skipping meals or eating a snack instead of a meal.

-- Drink plenty of water.
-Aim for about eight, 8-ounce glasses each day. - At restaurants, eat only half your meal and take the rest home.

-• Visit museums, the zoo or an aquarium.
-You and your family will walk for hours and not realize it.

-- Take a walk after dinner instead of watching TV. - Get plenty of sleep.
+- Eat breakfast every day.
+People who eat breakfast are less likely to overeat later in the day. - Choose whole grains more often.
+Try whole wheat breads and pastas, oatmeal, brown rice or bulgur. - Select a mix of colorful vegetables each day.
+Different colored vegetables provide different nutrients. - Have low-fat, low-sugar snacks on hand at home, at work or on the go, to combat hunger and prevent overeating. - Eat three meals every day instead of skipping meals or eating a snack instead of a meal. - Drink plenty of water.
+Aim for about eight, 8-ounce glasses each day. - At restaurants, eat only half your meal and take the rest home. - Visit museums, the zoo or an aquarium.
+You and your family will walk for hours and not realize it. - Take a walk after dinner instead of watching TV. - Get plenty of sleep.